capocchi/MarkovLumping/README.md

 ## Validation of deterministic and heuristic improvements (Table 2)

-Table 2 is obtained by executing the script Script_for_paper/table2.py as follow:
+Table 1 is obtained by executing the folowing command from the Script_for_paper/ directory:

 ```
 python table2.py